mamun2519/learn-devOps-concept/Bash-Scripting/readme.md

+### What Is Linux Shell?

+⇒ A shell provides an environment to a user to execute commands and interact with the kernel.

+### There are different types of shell

+- Bash
+- sh
+- KSH
+- tsh
+- fish
+- zsh

 ### Why Bash-Scripting?

 ⇒ System maintenance and monitoring: Bash scripting **allows administrators to monitor system health and perform maintenance tasks**.